auth0/docs/articles/api-auth/grant/authorization-code.md

 ## Will rules run for the Authorization Code Grant flow?

 [Rules](/rules) will run for the Authorization Code Grant.
 If you wish to execute special logic unique to the Authorization Code Grant, check that the `context.protocol` property in your rule contains a value of `oidc-basic-profile`.
-If it does, then the rule is running during the Authorization Code grant.
+If it does, then the rule is running during the Authorization Code Grant.

 For implementation details, refer to [Execute an Authorization Code Grant Flow: Customize the Tokens](/api-auth/tutorials/authorization-code-grant#optional-customize-the-tokens).